220620NET/trainer-code/01Shell_CSharp/dotnet.md

     - First navigate to the folder that is holding all these projects
     - run `dotnet new sln -n sln-name` to generate a new solution
     - then run `dotnet sln add relative-paths-to-project-folders` in order to register projects to the solution (IN THE FOLDER THAT IS CONTAINING THE SLN)
+        - `dotnet sln add ../Models ../UI ../Services ../DataAccess`

+## Interface
+What if, for classes, we had to provide an instruction sheet?
+- ie. These are functionalities available to this class

+We use interface to enforce a certain set of behavior on a class that implements it

+Interface is a type that acts as a contract to a set of public behavior Which means, any class that _implements_ that particular interface MUST implement all of interface's methods

+For Example, any classes that implement ICloneable interface must implement all of ICloneable's method, which there is one, Clone().
+Which means, if I'm using a class that implements ICloneable, as a User I know I can call Clone method on this class.

+Interface is similar to abstract class in that both of them can have methods that doesn't have body.
+Interface methods are inherently public and abstract (aka doesn't have method body).
+However, they are different because abstract classes can have a constructor where as interfaces don't.

+Interfaces for the most part contains definition for public behaviors/traits

+## Interface vs Abstract Classes
+- In Interface, everything is implicitly public
+- Abstract Class can have constructors
+- Abstract Class can also have concrete members (concrete methods, properties)
+    - Concrete method is a method with a method body
+    - These are concrete methods
+        - public void Speak() { Console.WriteLine("Meow");}
+        - public void Speak() {}
+    - This is an abstract method
+        - The method only has the method signature (access mod, return type, method name, method parameter) and not the method body( the curly braces )
+        - public void Speak();
+- We can implement multiple interfaces where as we can only inherit one class